Mark Redsten, President & CEO

 Joined March 1999

-Mark Redsten, President & CEO, provides vision and guidance to Clean Wisconsin’s team as they work to advance environmental policy with far-reaching impacts throughout Wisconsin and the Midwest.
-During his 15-year tenure, Redsten has built a staff of experts, including a government relations team with strong bipartisan relationships, top-notch legal and science professionals, and a savvy media, development and outreach team.
-This has earned Clean Wisconsin the distinction of being voted the most-effective environmental group by policymakers in Wisconsin.
+Mark Redsten provides vision and guidance to Clean Wisconsin’s team as they work to advance environmental policy with far-reaching impacts throughout Wisconsin and the Midwest.
+During his 21-year tenure, Redsten has led a staff that includes policy, legal, science, and government relations, as well as communications, development and an outreach team.
+The team’s expertise and professionalism has earned Clean Wisconsin the distinction of being voted the most-effective environmental group by policymakers in Wisconsin.

 Favorite thing to do outdoors in Wisconsin: Canoeing down the lower Wisconsin River and camping along its shores.